 where $h_1, \dots, h_{M-1} \in \mathbb{R}$ and $C \in \mathbb{R}_{>0}$ are tuning parameters, which determine the thresholds and steepness of the logistic curve, respectively.
 In this experiment, we set $h_1 = 0.15$ (the same value used for BCT-AR in \cite{PK25}) and $C=10$.
 In the variational inference, we used the posterior distribution obtained by using BCT-AR as the initial values of $q(\bm U)q(\bm \theta, \bm \tau, T)$ (i.e., $q(\bm U)$ represents a hard thresholding with probability 1), and we set the initial value of $\bm w_{s,m}$ to $\bm \eta_m$ for each $m$.
 After convergence, the MAP model is calculated by the MAP tree estimation algorithm in \cite{full_rooted_trees}.

 Figure \ref{fig:unemp_tree} shows the obtained MAP model and parameters.
+The endpoints of the interval written on each edge represent the thresholds obtained by solving $\sigma_1 (\hat{\bm W}_s [1, x]^\top) =\sigma_2 (\hat{\bm W}_s [1, x]^\top)$ for the parent node $s$.
 We can see that the same tree as in \cite{PK25} has been estimated, but the thresholds and parameters differ for each node.
 We used the same initial thresholds as BCT-AR, but they have moved from there to better solutions for the objective function $\mathrm{VL}(q; \bm W) + \ln p(\bm W)$ through the variational inference.